Hyukjoo-Lee/Hyukjoo-Lee.github.io/_posts/2023-01-03-Java_Algorithms_linked_list.markdown

 ---
 title: "{ Java Algorithms } Linked List"
-date: 2022-12-06 14:00:00 +07:00
+date: 2022-01-03 14:00:00 +07:00
 tags: [Algorithm, Linked List, Coding Interview, java]
 ---

 ### Linked List

-- A linear data structure consising of nodes where each node contains data and a pointer to the next node in the list
+- A linear data structure consists of nodes where each node contains data and a pointer to the next node in the list
 - Singly Linked List
 - Doubly Linked List